PedroGaya/hellblazers/content/player-rules/13-downtime.md

 ## Downtime

-While players work on **downtime activities** spread over **cycles**, the GM deals with **fallout**.
+While players work on **downtime activities** spread over **cycles**, the GM deals with the entanglements table and factions.
 When everyone is done with their downtime activities, or if otherwise prompted, free play begins once again.

 A downtime cycle refers to the minimum amount of leisure time available for PCs to engage with activities.
 Activities take an amount of time measured in cycles, **not actual time**.
 The length of time available in a cycle should be settled on by the group.
 By default, a handful of days, so that there are two cycles in a week.
 In play, the standard downtime phase amounts to **two cycles**.